 They are most often used in conjunction with a nickel boron coating where the shooter wants the benefits of higher lubricity, but does not like the shiny metal.

-Physical Vapor Deposition Coatings
+Physical Vapor Deposition (PVD Bolt Carrier Group)

 The physical vapor deposition (PVD) coating process uses a vacuum, high temperatures, and evaporation, or sputtering, to create an extremely thin, hard, and slick coating on BCG surfaces.